George Campbell (soccer)

-George Hampton Campbell (born June 22, 2001) is an American professional soccer player who plays as a centre back for club West Bromwich Albion and the United States national team.
+George Hampton Campbell (born June 22, 2001) is an American professional soccer player who plays as a center back for and captains club West Bromwich Albion.
+Campbell also plays for the United States national team.

 Career

 Atlanta United

 Born in Chester, Pennsylvania, Campbell played for Nether United as a kid before his family relocated to Atlanta.
 He began his career with Georgia United before joining the youth academy at Atlanta United.
 On March 9, 2019, after impressing with the academy, Campbell made his professional debut for Atlanta United 2, the club's reserve side in the USL Championship, against Hartford Athletic.
 He started as Atlanta United 2 won 2–0.
 Campbell then scored his first goal for Atlanta United 2 on September 25 against Indy Eleven, scoring the first in a 2–1 victory.

 On July 9, 2019, Campbell signed a homegrown player deal with the Atlanta United first team, effective starting from the 2020 season.
 He made his debut for Atlanta United on March 7 against FC Cincinnati, coming on as a 44th-minute substitute in a 2–1 victory.